 Handling game files¶

 ScummVM needs access to the data files for each game.
-A comprehensive list of required data files for each game is found on the ScummVM Wiki Datafiles page.
+A list of required data files for each game is found on the wiki entry for that game.
 ScummVM can run the game data files from any directory it has access to, including external media.

 For ease of use, you can create a dedicated games folder into which folder containing game files can be copied.
 The resulting directory structure will look somewhat like this:

 ScummVM Games |-- Day of the Tentacle | |-- MONSTER.SOU | |-- TENTACLE.000 | `-- TENTACLE.001 `-- Flight of the Amazon Queen |-- QUEEN.1 `-- queen.tbl